Allegheny Front: Dolly Sods Wilderness

-In the Dolly Sods Wilderness of West Virginia, and southward toward Mount Porte Crayon, the front is topped for more than 10 mi by a broad, nearly flat plateau with many wide areas of exposed bedrock along the edge of the escarpment's 2800 to 3200 ft drop to the North Fork River to the east, along the front's base.
+In the Dolly Sods Wilderness of West Virginia, and southward toward Mount Porte Crayon, the front is topped for more than 10 mi by a broad, nearly flat plateau with many wide areas of exposed bedrock along the edge of the escarpment's 2800 to 3200 ft drop (Note: The elevation of the North Fork River at Laneville, directly east of the Sods, is 1148 ft, for a drop from the 4000 ft summit plateau of about 2800 ft.
+The Seneca Creek watershed drops about 3200 ft from Mount Porte Crayon's 4770 ft summit to about 1560 ft at the Potomac River at the town of Seneca Rocks (formerly called Mouth of Seneca), near the Seneca Rocks geological formation west of North Fork Mountain.) to the North Fork River to the east, along the front's base.
 Many of these windswept cliff-edge outcrops are sparsely vegetated, with occasional one-sided (flagged) red spruce (Picea rubens) trees, and open habitats dominated by various low-growing Appalachian and boreal plant species.